clfs/eval960/README.md

 # eval960

-Engine evaluations for all Chess960 positions.
+Stockfish evaluations for all Chess960 positions.